 Biotechnology Could Largely Benefit By the Use of Big Data.
 Here are various applications of Big Data in the field of biotechnology.

 The Genome Project, especially for the human, took over a long time of worldwide research and support to identify the 20,000 plus genes and sequence of all 3 billion genome bases.
-This project cost billions of dollars globally but today’s biotechnology companies use the Big Data database that can decode entire genomes for just thousands of dollars.
-The genomics market helps different data companies that use frameworks and tools to conduct huge and complicated computing tasks to analyze genetic, medical and biological data.
+This project costs billions of dollars globally, but today’s biotechnology companies use the Big Data database that can decode entire genomes for just thousands of dollars.
+The genomics market helps different data companies that use frameworks and tools to conduct huge and complicated computing tasks to analyze genetic, medical, and biological data.
 These companies often work with computer hardware giants to improve their application performance and their Big Data analysis results.

 Big data can also be quite an application in the field of agriculture.
-Data gathered from GPS technology are stored in the framework of Big Data and multiple GPS enabled tractors can help farmers to cope with the changing environmental condition by implementing farming precisely.
+Data gathered from GPS technology are stored in the framework of Big Data, and multiple GPS enabled tractors can help farmers to cope with the changing environmental condition by implementing farming precisely.
 Data analytics is also changing the landscape of the biotech industry with its contribution to genetic research in creating genetically modified organisms.
-Such engineered crops can be modified with inputs from data collection from Big Data to improve crop yield, survive changing condition and disease-free plants are obtained.
+Such engineered crops can be modified with inputs from data collection from Big Data to improve crop yield, survive changing conditions, and disease-free plants are obtained.

 3. Pharma Automation

 As per almost every pharma company, it receives millions of compounds before selecting to appropriate for the pre-clinical trials.
 For the journey to successful drug discovery, it consumes an enormous amount of time and money.
-So there are many software tools which help in efficiency and less time for drug discovery.
+So there are many software tools that help inefficiency and less time for drug discovery.
 Big Data based modeling uses large size and storage like terabytes of data and information of different compounds and their characteristics.
 Therefore it acts as a virtual library that has information of millions of compounds to identify the compounds that will most likely experience success.
 These predictive modeling programs compare the trial criteria and desired outcomes against the target disease and chemical structures.
-Pharma automation reduces risks, saves money and offers faster research-to-market cycles.
+Pharma automation reduces risks, saves money, and offers faster research-to-market cycles.